attdevsupport/API-Platform/MMS/Vb/app1/README.txt

   3. Check the delivery status of the MMS

-This file describes how to set up, configure and run the VB Applications of the AT&T Platform API sample applications.
+This file describes how to set up, configure and run the VB Applications of the AAT&T API Platform sample applications.
 It covers all steps required to register the application on DevConnect and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.